jacobkloepper/linux-rfid-eac/README.md

 The only installation required is to edit a user's crontab to schedule daily log uploads.
 This can be done manually or by running `make install` from the project root.
 This `make` target simply runs [`tool/sys/cron_setup.sh`](tool/sys/cron_setup.sh).

+Alternatively, this can be skipped and log files can be manually uploaded or ignored.

 # Use
 Host should be a linux machine.
 Program *should* be POSIX-compliant everywhere, but I make no guarantees.
 The serial ports are configued by a script assuming they take the name `/dev/ttyACMx` like usb-connected arduinos.